General Information

 Letters of Recommendation

 Letters of recommendation are required by the School of Law.
 Letters need to be submitted through the CAS service.
 The directions and forms can be found in the LSAT/CAS registration and information book.
-Letters will be forwarded to USD with an applicant's CAS report.
-Letters of recommendation should be from professors or individuals who can evaluate some significant aspect of the applicant's academic background and/or work experience.
-For first-year applicants, we require you to submit at least 2 letters and we ask that you send no more than three.
-If the candidate has been out of undergraduate school less than 5 years, we prefer letters from academic sources.
-For additional information on letters of recommendation requirements for transfer or visiting applicant, please refer to our Transfer or Visitor pages.
+A minimum of two letters are required and a maximum of three letters are accepted.
+Letters will be transmitted to USD with an applicant's CAS Report.
+Letters of recommendation should be from professors, employers or individuals who can evaluate some significant aspect of the applicant's academic background and/or work experience.
+If the candidate has been out of undergraduate school less than 5 years, we advise including at least one letter from an academic source.
+For additional information on letters of recommendation requirements for transfer or visiting applicants, please refer to our Transfer or Visitor pages.

 Financial Aid